stormalf/porth/README.md

 1.0.27 fixing variable management for initialized variables and uninitialzed variables.
 Seems to work but need to do more tests and controls.

 1.0.28 refactoring error management in porth_error.py.
 Changing the way to assign variables now it will be !variable_name ex !x to assign a value to the variable x.
 It's possible to store the result of some operators into a variable (see OPERATORS list).
 Adding -w flag to display warnings.

+1.0.29 managing argv and argc.
+Adding -p flag to pass parameter to be taken in account during execution.
+Note that libc doesn't manage the argv by the stack but using registers (rdi for argc and rsi for argv).

 ## simulation